NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 The PDS IM is constantly evolving and new builds are released approximately every six months.

-For SPICE kernel archives the IM mainly constraints the way in which labels are designed.
+For SPICE kernel archives the IM constraints the way in which labels are designed.
 Note that the constant evolution of the IM is in conflict with NAIF's approach to archives: archived files should never be changed.